Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Main Result: Emergence of Newtonian Dynamics for Macroscopic Bodies

 As in Brownian motion on $\mathbb{R}^3$, the time-step and variance parameters of the walk in {\bf (RM)} may vary with the properties of the body, the environment, and their interaction.
 In deriving Newtonian motion, we argued in favor of many frequent, sufficiently small steps so that the diffusion coefficient $D_a$ is negligible.
 With appropriate tuning of these parameters, the motion of microscopic particles in various media can be described within the same dynamical framework.
 In particular, the observed similarity between the tracks of microscopic particles in a bubble chamber and the trajectories of macroscopic bodies in natural environments may reflect comparable parameter regimes.

 Conversely, modeling the position measurement of a microscopic particle under typical laboratory conditions requires a very small time step $dt$ but larger step sizes $dz$, and hence a larger diffusion coefficient $D_a$.
 The resulting random walk spreads into the surrounding state space; however, by symmetry of the walk, after a short time the state still has probability $\approx 1/2$ of lying on $\widetilde M^{\sigma}_{1}$.
 At such moments, the interaction with the measuring device is effectively Newtonian, producing a classical measurement record.
 If the measurement interval is sufficiently short, the contribution of the free Hamiltonian $\widehat h$ may be neglected, eliminating the associated drift and yielding the Born rule without Newtonian displacement through the action of $\widehat h_{\mathrm{RM}}$ alone \cite{KryukovPhysicsA}.
 Detailed estimates of parameter values for different systems and environments, as well as an analysis of the influence of these parameters on the motion of microscopic and macroscopic bodies, will be presented in subsequent work.
+See \cite{KryukovPhysicsA} for an analysis of the double-slit experiment within this framework.

+Taken together, the estimates obtained above for the macroscopic case characterize the classical regime in the present model.
+The inequalities

+show that during each environmental interaction window the deterministic tangent displacement is observationally negligible, the orthogonal spreading is negligible, and the commutator of the free and {\bf (RM)} contributions is negligible on the dynamically relevant sector.
+Together with the estimate that the stochastic momentum correction is many orders of magnitude smaller than the classical momentum and with the sub-millisecond return time to the tubular neighborhood of \(M_{1,1}^\sigma\), this implies that the state remains, with overwhelming probability, close to the classical manifold and that its recorded motion is Newtonian on the resolution scale \(\sigma\).
+Thus the macroscopic classical regime is defined here by a combined drift--diffusion--resolution condition rather than by any single time, mass, or length scale taken in isolation.

-Taken together, these results show that the same linear Schr{\"o}dinger dynamics, supplemented by the random-matrix term {\bf (RM)}, yields Born-rule state reduction for microscopic particles and Newtonian trajectories for macroscopic ones.
-The quantum-to-classical transition thus emerges as a change of regime within a single dynamical model rather than from different underlying laws.
-In particular, the effective confinement of a macroscopic particle's state to a classical phase-space submanifold is not an added postulate but an emergent feature of the combined drift-diffusion dynamics together with conditioning on detection events.
+We conclude that the same linear Schr\"odinger dynamics, supplemented by the random-matrix term {\bf (RM)}, yields Born-rule state reduction for microscopic particles and Newtonian trajectories for macroscopic ones.
+The quantum-to-classical transition therefore appears in the present framework as a change of regime within a single dynamical model rather than as a consequence of different underlying laws.
+In particular, the effective confinement of a macroscopic particle's state to a classical phase-space submanifold is not an added postulate but an emergent feature of the combined drift--diffusion dynamics together with conditioning on detection events.